aymenhafeez/aymenhafeez.github.io/_posts/2023-10-8-prime-product.md

   \zeta(s) = \prod_{p \text{ prime}} \frac{1}{1 - p^{-s}}
 $$

 This is just such a cool result.
-And again, while this result is by no means mathematically rigorous I think it provides a good high-level overview for the intuition behind the Euler product for the Riemann zeta function.
+And again, while this derivation is by no means mathematically rigorous I think it provides a good high-level overview for the intuition behind the Euler product for the Riemann zeta function.